-The investment advisory services we provide include portfolio management, financial planning, and the selection of other advisers.
+The investment advisory services we provide include portfolio management and financial planning.

-In our portfolio management service, we will continuously monitor your investments and provide advice.
+In our portfolio management service, we continuously monitor your investments and provide advice.
 If you hire us for financial planning services only, we do not monitor your investments.
-When we select other advisers for you, their disclosure documents will explain whether they provide continuous monitoring of your investments.

 For clients who choose our portfolio management service, we take discretionary authority in your account, which allows us to buy and sell investments in your account without asking you in advance.
-When we select other advisers for you, their disclosure documents will explain the type of discretion that they take in your account.
 We do not place trades on behalf of financial planning only clients.